npnelson3/DynamicCollimationMonteCarloPackage/README.md

 ## Trimmers (X1, X2, Y1, Y2)
 The trimmer extensions are rectangular prisms that linearly translate and rotate depending upon the beam's position and whether the user wants a specific trimmer to intercept the beam or not.
 Below is a quick summary of the direction of motion for these extensions.
-  - X1: Moves in the negative X-direction.
+  - **X1**: Moves in the negative X-direction.
-  - X2: Moves in the positive X-direction.
+  - **X2**: Moves in the positive X-direction.
-  - Y1: Moves in the negative Y-direction.
+  - **Y1**: Moves in the negative Y-direction.
-  - Y2: Moves in the positive Y-direction.
+  - **Y2**: Moves in the positive Y-direction.

 Below is a list of the arguments the trimmer extensions require:
-  - HalfThickness = Half thickness of trimmer.
+  - **HalfThickness** = Half thickness of trimmer.
-  - HalfWidth = Half width of trimmer.
+  - **HalfWidth** = Half width of trimmer.
-  - HalfLength = Half length of trimmer.
+  - **HalfLength** = Half length of trimmer.
-  - TrimmerOffset = Linear distance between medial edge of trimmer and beam central axis.
+  - **TrimmerOffset** = Linear distance between medial edge of trimmer and beam central axis.
-  - Material = Material of trimmer blade. (see TOPAS documentation for default materials)
+  - **Material** = Material of trimmer blade. (see TOPAS documentation for default materials)
-  - TrimmerToAxisDistance = Distance from center of trimmer to isocenter.
+  - **TrimmerToAxisDistance** = Distance from center of trimmer to isocenter.
-  - DeflectionToIsoDistance = Distance from bending magnet to isocenter.
+  - **DeflectionToIsoDistance** = Distance from bending magnet to isocenter.
 If MagnetSpecificDeflections are invoked in the source, this should be set to So/MySource/YMagnetToIsoDistance for the Y trimmers and So/MySource/XMagnetToIsoDistance for the X trimmers.
 If MagnetSpecificDeflections are not invoked, this should be set to So/MySource/SAD.
-  - Ypos or Xpos = Beam position in X or Y. Ideally, this would be set to So/MySource/Xpos or So/MySource/Ypos for X and Y trimmers, respectively.
+  - **Ypos or Xpos** = Beam position in X or Y. Ideally, this would be set to So/MySource/Xpos or So/MySource/Ypos for X and Y trimmers, respectively.
-  - EnableCollimation = Boolean operator (True/False) on whether the trimmer should collimate the beam or not.
+  - **EnableCollimation** = Boolean operator (True/False) on whether the trimmer should collimate the beam or not.
 If this is set to False, the trimmers will move to their default positions (centroid 6.5 cm from central axis).

 ## Apertures
+Thea aperture extension is a Boolean geometry component defined by the subtraction of two rectangular prisms.
+The inputs to the aperture component are as follows:

+  - **HLZ** = Half Length in Z-direction.
+  - **HLX** = Half Length in X-direction.
+  - **HLY** = Half Length in Y-direction.
+  - **TransX** = Translation in X-direction.
+  - **TransY** = Translation in Y-direction.
+  - **ApertureToIsoDistance** = Distance between centroid of aperture and isocenter.
+  - **ApertureHalfWidthX** = Half width of aperture cutout in X-direction.
+This must always be greater than HLX.
+  - **ApertureHalfWidthY** = Half width of aperture cutout in Y-direction.
+This must always be greater than HLY.

 # Examples
 Some example parameter files can be found in the [Examples](https://github.com/npnelson3/DynamicCollimationMonteCarloPackage/tree/master/Examples) folder.